birender-panwar/vision-ai/part1/13-object-detection-yolo/part2/readme.md

-# Assignment 13-2: Training custom dataset for YOLOV3
+# Object detetcion using YoloV3 for custom dataset

 New Class used: Donald Duck
 --------------